Queensland Rugby League: History of the QRL

 In 2012, the QRL formally joined with the NSWRL and each National Rugby League club, to form the Australian Rugby League Commission, which is the overarching governing body for all of Rugby League throughout Australia.
 Notwithstanding the Commission's role as supreme governing authority for the code, the QRL retains responsibility for both management of the Queensland State of Origin team in Origin series, as well as day-to-day accountability for the operations of the Queensland Cup second-tier league, and junior representative Rugby League, plus divisional leagues, throughout Queensland.

 Current Major Competitions

-Intrust Super Cup
+Hostplus Cup

 The Queensland Cup has been contested since 1996.
 Since 1998 the team winning the Queensland Cup is considered to be the premier club team in Queensland.